UBC Civil professor partners with Saanich on first ever e-bike rebate program

 (Jonathan Nackstrand/AFP/Getty Images) UBC Civil Engineering Professor Tarek Sayed‘s research on pedestrian cellphone use was featured this week in The New York Times and CBC News.
 In the UBC study, led by engineers, two cameras were mounted at pedestrian crossing intersections monitoring the movement of over 350 pedestrians over a two-day period.
 Observations from the study found that over […]

-Professor Alex Bigazzi Challenges the Concept of “Ideological War on Transportation” In Vancouver
+Professor Alex Bigazzi Speaks on Transit Efficiency In Vancouver

 According to a study on global traffic patterns , Vancouver has the 203rd worst traffic in the world.
 In an effort to solve the congestion issue in city, Vancouver Mayoral candidate Wai Young proposed to remove separate bike lanes and demolish the Georgia and Dunsmuir viaducts if she gets elected.
 But are these infrastructures really the ones […]